brianaung/gun-game/README.md

 - Harry: particle system
   - flame comming through fire gun, blood animation
 - Jun: enemy system
-  - hide in the corner of maze and pop up sudenly
+  - hide in the corner of maze and pop up suddenly
 - Brian: environment
   - cel shading to have an cartoonish effect
   - maze, lava bubble